-New challenges will continue to disrupt contingency planning, so start with the most critical issue: ensure there’s enough cash and liquidity to prepare for the worst or most disruptive scenarios you’re likely to encounter so you can adapt strategically and with agility.
+At the start of the pandemic, businesses went into survival mode — a necessary move, but not sustainable in the long run, so it’s time to pivot.
+New challenges will continue to disrupt your long-term planning, so make sure you’ve addressed the most critical near-term issue: cash flow.
+Ensure there’s enough cash and liquidity to prepare for the worst or most disruptive scenarios you’re likely to encounter to adapt strategically and with agility.

-- During the restart phase, it’s likely that you can’t produce at full capacity right away.
+- Even months into the pandemic, you still may not be able to produce at full capacity.
 Ask yourself, which products or customers generate the greatest cash flow?
 How low should you go when quoting to acquire business from a troubled competitor?
 Use intelligent cost and margin data to empower leadership and management to make informed, tough decisions with confidence.

-- Your workforce will likely face an aggressive/abrupt reintegration process as you reopen offices and facilities.
-Do you have accurate out-of-pocket cost estimates for provisions and adequate safety measures to support a smooth transition back into the workplace?
-Plan for these expenses as you implement the appropriate workplace-readiness policies and procedures.
+- Your workforce probably faced a difficult reintegration process as you reopened offices and facilities, and that may be continuing today.
+Do you have accurate out-of-pocket cost estimates for provisions and adequate safety measures to continue in-person work?
+Plan for these expenses as you review your workplace-readiness policies and procedures.

-- Review your current cost structure, and find opportunities for more flexibility.
-Large fixed-cost structures will limit your ability to be decisive and fast-acting when creating/implementing a cost reduction program.
-You might have to consider cuts to business areas previously avoided, such as your workforce, and flexible planning will help mitigate the impact of these changes.
+- Review your current cost structure and find opportunities for more flexibility.
+Structured, fixed-cost organizations will be limited in their capability to act decisively and quickly, when creating and implementing more cost-efficient programs.
+You will likely need to consider additional cuts to your business in areas previously avoided, including more of your workforce.
+Agility and flexibility will be critical for planning to mitigate the impact of these changes.

 - Periodically reevaluate your ability to qualify for tax incentives, grants, and loans.
-State and local governments are updating COVID-19 relief programs week to week, expanding who qualifies and how banks and businesses should calculate eligibility.
+Federal, state, and local governments are likely to introduce new, updated COVID-19 relief programs, potentially expanding who qualifies and how banks and businesses should calculate eligibility.
 Stay informed to take advantage of financial aid for which you may not have been eligible in the past.

 It’s almost certain that your customers and suppliers are managing their own financial challenges and instability.
-Reviewing customer receivables, driving collections, and communicating with your trade vendors will be a constant exercise during the restart phase.
+Reviewing customer receivables, driving collections, and communicating with your trade vendors will remain a constant exercise as supply chain disruption issues rage on.